kaanokay/samCRISPR/README.md

 Command-line tool for estimation of knockout efficiency in long-read whole genome sequencing

+#### Dependencies
+In order to run samCRISPR the following software components and packages are required:
+- SAMtools >= v1.21
+- Linux environment

 #### Installation
 The samCRISPR script can be directly downloaded from this repository:
 ```{bash}